 You are doing important work.
 You are our future.
 I am looking forward to continuing being in touch and exploring avenues where we could continue to help.

-Jasminka Vukanovic-Criley MD, FACP, FHM is a multiple award-winning physician, entrepreneur, Medical School Associate Clinical Professor.
-She has mentored number of undergraduate, graduate, postgraduate students and faculty.
-She is the Principal Investigator on studies from the National Institutes of Health and U.S. Department of Education creating research-driven #edtech games and digital media to improve health, civics, science education, and healthy habits.
+Jasminka Vukanovic-Criley MD, FACP, FHM is a multiple award-winning physician, from cancer researcher, internal medicine physician, and Medical School Associate Clinical Professor to entrepreneur.
+She has mentored many undergraduate, graduate, and postgraduate students and faculty.
+She is the Principal Investigator on studies from the National Institutes of Health and the U.S. Department of Education creating research-driven #edtech games and digital media to improve health, civics, science education, and healthy habits.
 Dr Criley is also a founding Board member of Physician’s Weekly.
 She can be reached on X at @criley_md and at www.linkedin.com/in/jasminka-criley-md

 ©2024 Indelible Learning